 - Things to do in Baracoa

 So what else do you need when you’re putting together a Cuban itinerary?
-You’ll need a Cuban Tourist card to get into the country, and also medical insurance too.
-I also don’t recommend traveling without a VPN for Cuba (and here’s why).
+You’ll need a Cuba eVisa – my guide to eVisas is here

 Traveling to Cuba is an experience in itself.
 The country has a unique history and a combination of colonial history and communist politics have shaped a nation that is very, very different.
 The way of life here is unique.
 It’s much harder to organize things on the fly, and almost impossible to do it quickly when you’re here.
 And that’s why you’ll find our guide to Cuban Cocktails absolutely imperative.